Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/bitcoin/when-a-bitcoin-transaction-considered-final-and-irreversible.md

 - for smaller payments it's safe to consider the transaction final as soon as it's included in the blockchain.

 - for mid-sized payments (say above $10K) it's recommended to wait at least 3 blocks.
-Unstoppable wallet will display the transaction as final after 3 blocks.
+StarBase wallet will display the transaction as final after 3 blocks.

 - for large payments it's recommended to wait 6 blocks, although users can be fairly certain already after 3 blocks have passed.